rafizadehn/PHSX815_Project4/README.md

 ## Sources

-Code was adapted and frankenseined from:
+Code was adapted and frankenstein-ed from:

 [Using Monte Carlo methods to study lattice structures.](https://towardsdatascience.com/monte-carlo-method-applied-on-a-2d-binary-alloy-using-an-ising-model-on-python-70afa03b172b)